openrewrite/rewrite-docs/tutorials/automating-maven-dependency-management.md

 ## CI Integration

 `mvn rewrite:dryRun` only produces warnings in the console output and a rewrite.patch file if there are active recipes that would make changes.
 This means `dryRun` can be used in your CI pipeline to prevent new logback-classic dependencies being added in an ongoing way.
 Configure the CI step to fail if `dryRun` emits any warnings to the console log, or if a rewrite.patch file is produced, and you have an effective guard against regression.

 Of course, CI failures are always at least a little bit frustrating for developers.
 Another option, at least in organizations where the commit is made by CI, is to run `mvn rewrite:run` before the build & test step.
 Then the build wont need to fail because rewrite will automatically fix the dependency problem.

 ## Next Steps

 The dependency management recipes used in this guide aren't the only such recipes included in rewrite.
-See the [Maven ](../reference/recipes/maven/)recipe reference for the full listing of dependency management recipes.
+See the [Maven](../reference/recipes/maven/)recipe reference for the full listing of dependency management recipes.